 Quality and Safety Standards

 The government can inspect the residence at any time.
-You can get information about the residence and check whether it is certified on the government website (French only).
+You can get information about the residence and check whether it is certified on the MSSS website (French only).

-You have basic rights, including the right to be treated with dignity, respect for your privacy and live in a clean, safe environment.
+You have basic rights, including the right to be treated with dignity, respect for your privacy, and to live in a clean, safe environment.